szvsw/ParallelFDTD/README.md

 The Matlab library (three mex files) have been copied to `ParallelFDTD/matlab`.
 The directory also contains a test script, `testBench.m`, which you can also use for reference.
 The next section contains more detail on using the library.

-### 4. Python

-To build the Matlab bindings use `-DBUILD_PYTHON=on`.

-If you are compiling in the Anaconda environment, the python library has been copied into environment.
-For now, conda and pip do not know about it, but you can import it.
-From anywhere.

-The `ParallelFDTD/python` folder contains a test script called `testBench.py`.
-You can use it for reference and read below for some more details.

 Practicalities